 Background / Concerns Recommendations Action date Response by the Provincial Parliament Resolved Yes/No

 Page: 40 of the Annual Report.
 1.1.4 The Speaker provides guidelines to all committees regarding in- To be scheduled by SCOPA In progress: Guidelines referred to the No

-Heading: "Areas highlighted by Internal Audit for improvement". committee processes vis-à-vis clause 28 (1)-(3) of Western Cape Constitution; Speaker for consideration.
+Heading: "Areas highlighted by Internal committee processes vis-à-vis Speaker for consideration.

+Audit for improvement". clause 28 (1)-(3) of Western Cape Constitution; ·

 Description:

 Due to the broad explanation of the 1.1.5 The Accounting Officer reports to Implemented Yes

+three areas highlighted, 1) Provincial the Committee on what

 Parliament does not provide exact corrective action has been taken

 reasons for the deficiencies for Legal in respect of these Key Control

 Services, and 2) That Parliament does Deficiencies and the impact

 not have a policy in place for thereof;

 procurement and regulation of legal

-davice.
+advice.

 The committee also shares the Audit

 Committee's concern relating to the key

 control deficiencies in the areas of

 plenary support, legal services and

 monitoring and evaluation.

-Page: 41 of the Annual Report.
+Page : 41 of the Annual Report.
 1.1.6 Provincial Parliament assesses By April 2013 Implemented Yes

-: the feasibility of establishing its
+the feasibility of establishing its

-Heading : "Internal Audit". own Internal Audit function, that it approaches Provincial Treasury
+Heading: "Internal Audit". own Internal Audit function, that

+it approaches Provincial Treasury

-Description: for funding in this regard, and
+Description : for funding in this regard, and

 Due to Provincial Parliament not having that it submits a report to the

 an Internal Audit function, the Committee in this regard;

 Department of the Premier's Internal

 Audit Directorate is contracted to

 provide this function.
 The audit

 coverage for the 2011/12 financial year

 is at 40,74%, compared to 75% for the

 2010/11 financial year.